takisd123/executequery/ExecuteQuery/trunk/ant/template-build/src/README.txt

 - Modified row count in browser threading.
 - Modified Excel data export cell style creation to reuse data cell style across all exported values.
+- Added make donation help menu item :)
 - Fixed execution of 'unknown' statement types that would return a valid result set that would be closed before access in the Query Editor.
+- Modified autocomplete popup to use schema lookups when at least 2 characters have been entered.
+- Added docked notepad.
+- Modified autocomplete to insert text after any non-letter-or-digit characters.
+- Modified look and feel - default font size changes, button sizes.
+- Fixed dialog popups off open dialogs being hidden behind current modal views.

 Summary of changes from 3.1.5 Build 5124: